Catalog

 Coll_Object .
 Flags VARCHAR2(20) null

 Flags mark a specimen as missing information during the entry process.
-It is sometimes more convenient to bulkload data after the specimen record exists than to enter data with the specimen; flags serves as a marker to facilitate easily locating those specimens.
+It is sometimes more convenient to bulkload data after the catalog record exists than to enter data with the record; flags serves as a marker to facilitate locating those records still needing attention.

 Associated Species